GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 Public trust requires public disclosure and transparency.
 All Federal PKI CAs would be required to publicly post their Certificate Practice Statements and their Audit Letters.
 The Federal PKI's federal agency community has attempted to disclose all Certificate Practice Statements for a number of years.
 However, some federal agencies include sensitive information in these documents and cannot disclose the documents publicly.

 **d.
 Requirement to create new issuing Certification Authorities (CAs)**<br>
-Any Federal PKI CA that issue SSL/TLS, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
+Any Federal PKI CA that issues TLS/SSL, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
 This effort requires time, planning, and funding.

 ### 2. How can I determine which of our intranet websites and applications will be impacted, including those used by cross-agency users?
-All Windows-based applications configured with an TLS/SSL or relying on a certificate (email, VPN, digital signature, etc) issued by a Federal PKI CA that validates to COMMON are impacted.
-Agencies and mission partners who are cross-certified with the FBCA, it could impact your external users if COMMON is used instead of your root.
+All Windows-based websites and applications configured with a TLS/SSL certificate<!--Configured with a TLS/SSL what?
+Missing word.
+Added "certificate"--> or that rely on a TLS/SSL certificate (email, Virtual Private Network, digital signature, etc.) issued by a Federal PKI CA that validates to COMMON will be impacted.
+For agencies and mission partners that are cross-certified with the FBCA, external users could also be impacted if COMMON is used instead of your root.<!--"Your" not best.
+Agency root?-->

-If your agency has an agreement with one of the Federal PKI Shared Service Providers (SSPs) for SSL/TLS certificates, run a report on all issued certificates or ask the SSP to deliver this report.
+You can run a report on all issued certificates or, if your agency has an agreement with a Federal PKI Shared Service Provider (SSP), you can request that the SSP run the report.

-You can also scan your intranet websites in coordination with your CISO teams.
-You can use existing tools or the DHS NCATS "**pshtt**" tool, which will also check for cipher suites and mis-configurations on the intranet websites:
+You can scan your intranet websites in coordination with your CISO teams.
+There are existing tools to use, or you can use the DHS NCATS "**pshtt**" tool, which will also check for cipher suites and mis-configurations on the intranet websites:

 - DHS NCATS [**pshtt**](https://github.com/dhs-ncats/pshtt){:target="_blank"}

 **Note:** This tool will not look just for Federal PKI certificates.
-Outputs will include all certificates and information.
+Its outputs will include all certificates and information.

 ### 3. How can I determine whether my agency users and government-furnished equipment will be impacted?
 Check your Enterprise Trust Store configurations in your Microsoft domain and devices.
 If COMMON is already installed in the Enterprise Trust Store, you don't need to reinstall or change its root store.
-If it's not installed in the Enterprise Trust Store, you should ensure that it's distributed in a group policy object to Trusted Root Certificate Authorities or via the enterprise domain to the Enterprise Trust Store for all your user devices.
+If it's not installed in the Enterprise Trust Store, you should distribute it in a group policy object to **Trusted Root Certificate Authorities** or via the enterprise domain to the **Enterprise Trust Store** for all your user devices.
 See [Install Using Group Policy Objects](#install-using-group-policy-objects).

 View where and how a certificate is being installed using the certificates snap-in (certmgr.msc).
 Under **View -> Options**, click the **Show _Physical certificate stores_** option.

 ### 4. Is PIV network login impacted?

-Yes.
-See  [Install Using Group Policy Objects](#install-using-group-policy-objects) to mitigate the risk.
+**Yes**.
+See [Install Using Group Policy Objects](#install-using-group-policy-objects) to mitigate this risk.

 ### 5. Do I need to remove the "baked-in" version of COMMON?
 No, don't remove COMMON.
-You may see two versions of the certificate in Trusted Root Certificate Authorities--one from the Microsoft distribution and one from your enterprise group policy or Enterprise Trust Store.
+You may see two versions of the certificate in Trusted Root Certificate Authorities<!--Delete the words, "one from the Microsoft distribution!??-->--one from the Microsoft distribution and one from your enterprise group policy or Enterprise Trust Store.
 Each version is being distributed differently and will have a different properties set.

 ### 6. Do I need to add COMMON to the Trusted Root Certification Authorities store, or should I add it to the Enterprise Trust Store?
-Microsoft uses different physical containers and logical views of these containers for trust stores.
+Microsoft Operating Systems<!--?--> use different physical containers and logical views of these containers for trust stores.
 In addition, different tools will have different **names** for the same physical or logical view.
 For example:

 | **Certificates snap-in (certmgr.msc)**  | **Enterprise PKI snap-in**  |  **certutil** | **Registry** |
 | :--------  | :------------------------------- | :--------- | :----------- |